OpenCVBlueprints/OpenCVBlueprints/installation_tutorials/installation_osx.md

 ## Making a Custom Port

 As we have seen, the default MacPorts repository provides a nice OpenCV package that supports many configurations.
-However, as an advanced user, you might find that you need to customize OpenCV even further.
-To do so, you can copy and modify the set of files that define the OpenCV package.
+However, as an advanced user, you might find that you need to customize OpenCV further.
+To do so, you can copy and modify the set of files that define the `opencv` port.

-TODO
+A port's definition consists primarily of a Portfile (which is a MacPorts-specific file type) but the Portfile may be packaged with supporting files, such as patchfiles that specify modifications to the source code.

+To begin, let's create a folder somewhere to hold our custom port definitions.
+We will refer to its path as <local_repository>.

 Now, edit the file `/opt/local/etc/macports/sources.conf`.
 (If MacPorts is installed in a non-default location, this file's location will differ accordingly.)
 Find the line `rsync://rsync.macports.org/release/ports/ [default]` and, just above it, add the following line:

     file://<local_repository>

-For example, if `<local_repository>` is `/Users/Me/Portfiles`, add this line:
+For example, if `<local_repository>` is `/Users/Me/Ports`, we should now have these two lines somewhere in `sources.conf`:

-    file:///Users/Me/Portfiles
+    file:///Users/Me/Ports
+    rsync://rsync.macports.org/release/ports/ [default]

 Note that the third slash in `file:///` is required in order to refer to the root directory.

 Save `sources.conf`.
-Now, MacPorts will search for Portfiles in `<local_repository>` first and the default online repository second.
+Now, MacPorts will search for Portfiles in `<local_repository>` first and the default, online repository second.

-TODO
+Next, we will fetch the latest port definitions from the default repository, and we will copy the definition of the default `opencv` port into our local repository:

+    $ sudo port selfupdate
     $ mkdir <local_repository>/graphics/
-    $ cp /opt/local/var/macports/sources/rsync.macports.org/release/ports/graphics/opencv <local_repository>/graphics
+    $ cp /opt/local/var/macports/sources/rsync.macports.org/release/tarballs/ports/graphics/opencv <local_repository>/graphics

-TODO
+Now, edit `<local_repository>/graphics/opencv/Portfile`.
+Among other things, this file specifies the following:

+1. The location of OpenCV's source code (on Sourceforge)
+2. Dependencies on other MacPorts packages
+3. Patchfiles (in `<local_repository>/graphics/opencv/files`) to modify OpenCV's source code
+4. CMake flags to configure OpenCV
+5. Variants of this MacPorts package

+For the details of the Portfile format, refer to the [MacPorts Guide](http://guide.macports.org/#development).
+Note that patchfiles files are created using the `diff` command line tool to log differences between two file versions, as described in the Guide.

+For the details of OpenCV's CMake options, refer to the top-level [CMakeLists.txt](https://github.com/Itseez/opencv/blob/master/CMakeLists.txt) file in OpenCV's source code.

+Make any changes you want and save the Portfile.
+Now, we must generate our local repository's index file, which will describe our port so that MacPorts can find it:

+    $ cd <local_repository>
+    $ portindex

+If we have previously installed the default `opencv` port, we might want to uninstall it now:

+    $ sudo port uninstall opencv

+Henceforth, we can install our custom `opencv` port in the normal manner:

+    $ sudo port install opencv +python27 +eigen +tbb +opencl

+Remember that our local repository's `opencv` port will take precedence over the default, online repository's `opencv` port because of the order in which they are listed in `sources.conf`.

+## Summary

+We have learned to use MacPorts to customize and install OpenCV, with support for Python and certain optimizations.